Today’s News About:

 - Herbal teas: 5 minutes minimum – longer for a bolder taste

 I already knew tea was good for our health.

-Yet, I had no idea of the range of those benefits… Too many to list here.
+Yet, I had no idea of the range of those benefits, and there’re more than I wanna list here:

-Instead click on the following blue link for a quick update: Health Benefits Of Organic Tea
+Instead click on the following blue links for a quick update:

 How To Let Go And Move On: